AviralAman101/game-investor-analytics/README.md

 Data-driven analytics for video game investment decisions.
 This project uses historical sales data from `games.csv` to help a hypothetical startup (**Sonic Gaming Systems**) answer strategic questions about genre, platform, regional launch, and expected commercial performance.

-The analysis is implemented as a sequence of R scripts (run in order), culminating in predictive modeling with GLM.
-Visual outputs and business conclusions are documented in `Presentation Games Analytics.pptx`.
+The analysis is organized into folders by phase: data cleaning, descriptive analytics, and predictive analytics.
+Visual outputs and business conclusions are documented in `presentation-and-docs/`.

 ---